1.2. Describe the key functions of the brain that are affected by dementia

 Spatial Awareness

 Dementia affects spatial awareness.
 Individuals struggle to judge distances or navigate familiar environments.
 They might bump into objects or get lost even in their own homes.
-This decline occurs because dementia affects the parietal lobe, which is vital for processing spatial information.
+This decline occurs because dementia affects the parietal lobe, which is really important for processing spatial information.

 Visual Perception